 Your accommodation for the next two nights is quintessentially Andalucían: an organic farm where they grow their own olive trees, vines, almond trees, etc. You can take a walk around the hotel grounds to learn all about the ecosystem and where the food on your dinner plate has come from.

 Distance cycled: 40km

 Today you have the option of a day off to relax, explore the local village, read books… whatever you wish.

 Alternatively, your guide will take you on a great four hour ride in the local area.
 You’ll climb to a height of 2000m, to the head of a trail that will lead onto the lovely flowing section from the previous afternoon.
 This will give you the chance to ride this fantastic trail again with the benefit of experience!
 Then you will peal off onto a new trail that weaves through mountain villages all the way down to 650m and the town of Torvizcon, and your lunch stop.

-On returning to your lovely farm stay accommodation your hosts will take you around their own olive and vine yards, before giving you a tastes of their exceptional home-grown produce.
+On returning to your lovely farm stay accommodation your hosts will take you around their own olive and vine yards, before giving you a taste of their exceptional home-grown produce.